ndstudgov/Constitution/README.md

 (2) Equipment, supplies, and materials required for the operation of student programs and activities.
-44 Constitution of the Undergraduate Student Body 01/17/2017 (3) Travel and per diem for students and professional staff members participating in student programs and activities.
+(3) Travel and per diem for students and professional staff members participating in student programs and activities.